matteocorti/check_ssl_cert/README.md

    -d,--debug                      produces debugging output (can be specified more than once)
-      --debug-cert                 stores the retrieved certificates in the current directory --debug-file file            writes the debug messages to file --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA certificate --element number             checks up to the N cert element from the beginning of the chain
+      --debug-cert                 stores the retrieved certificates in the current directory --debug-file file            writes the debug messages to file --debug-time                 writes timing information in the debugging output --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA certificate --element number             checks up to the N cert element from the beginning of the chain